International Year of Light and Light-Based Technologies

 both cameras.
 For the ZS25, it would be more accurate to say 24.5-490 mm.

-The APS acronym in some of the above formats stands
+The APS acronym in two of the above formats stands

 Photo System, the pompous name given to a large (technically misguided)